-12 CRITERIA AND CONDITIONS FOR REVISING THE TRM
+9.1: General Provisions

+9.1.1: Preliminary Revisions

-It will be BPA’s policy to revise the TRM as little as possible.
-BPA reserves the right to revise the TRM after February 1, 2009, but only in accordance with the criteria and conditions set forth in this section 12 and the applicable processes set forth in section 13.
-Any revisions identified before February 1, 2009, must be agreed to by BPA and preference customer representatives designated by the Public Power Council, and will be proposed by BPA after that date in a future section 7(i) rate proceeding, with the revisions not subject to the procedural requirements of sections 12 and 13.
+It will be BPA’s policy to revise the PRDM as little as possible.
+BPA reserves the right to revise the PRDM after February 1, 2009, but only in accordance with the criteria, conditions, and applicable processes set forth in this Section 9.
+Any revisions identified before February 1, 2009, must be agreed to by BPA and preference customer representatives designated by the Public Power Council, and will be proposed by BPA after that date in a future section 7(i) rate proceeding, with the revisions not subject to the procedural requirements of this Section 9.

-13.1
+9.1.2: Process Generally Applicable to Any PRDM Revision

-No revision to the TRM may be made without the introduction, consideration, and adoption of such revision in a 7(i) Process.
-BPA will comply with the applicable requirements of this section 13 when proposing revisions to the TRM as described in sections 12.1-12.4.
-In the event that a proposed revision to the TRM has not satisfied the requirements for introduction in a 7(i) Process set out herein, then BPA shall neither propose nor adopt such proposed revision in a 7(i) Process until the applicable requirements of section 13 are satisfied.
+No revision to the PRDM may be made without the introduction, consideration, and adoption of such revision in a 7(i) Process.
+BPA will comply with the applicable requirements of this Section 9 when proposing revisions to the PRDM.
+In the event that a proposed revision to the PRDM has not satisfied the requirements for introduction in a 7(i) Process set out herein, then BPA shall neither propose nor adopt such proposed revision in a 7(i) Process until the applicable requirements of Section 9 are satisfied.

-Except as provided in section 13.3, nothing in this section 13 limits the positions that a Customer may advocate in a 7(i) Process regarding the TRM.
-Nothing in section 12 or this section 13 either 1) precludes any party to a BPA 7(i) Process, other than a Customer, from making any proposal or offering any testimony or other evidence on any matter that may otherwise be raised in a BPA 7(i) Process or 2) constrains any person or entity from taking any position with BPA on any issue outside of a 7(i) Process.
+Except as provided in Section 9.2 (Improvements/Enhancements) and 9.3.2 (Unintended Consequences that affect only Customers), nothing in this Chapter 9 limits the positions that a customer may advocate in a 7(i) Process regarding the PRDM.
+Nothing in Chapter 9 either 1) precludes any party to a BPA 7(i) Process, other than a customer, from making any proposal or offering any testimony or other evidence on any matter that may otherwise be raised in a BPA 7(i) Process or 2) constrains any person or entity from taking any position with BPA on any issue outside of a 7(i) Process.

-The TRM provides that certain inputs for establishing, administering, or implementing the TRM (e.g., CHWM determination process and results, RHWM Process and results) shall be as determined outside a 7(i) Process.
-Any dispute concerning determination of such inputs shall not be subject to any of the procedures of this section 13, except as specifically provided for in section 13.10.

-12.2 Provisions of the TRM that May be Revised Only to Ensure Cost Recovery or Comply with Court Ruling
+9.1.3: Core Provisions of the PRDM that May be Revised Only to Ensure Cost Recovery or Comply with Court Ruling

-The provisions of the TRM identified below cannot be revised except and unless the Administrator determines in accordance with the applicable procedures set forth in section 13 that BPA cannot otherwise timely recover its costs or that the change is necessary to effectively comply with a court ruling:
+The provisions of the PRDM identified below cannot be revised except and unless the Administrator determines in accordance with the applicable procedures set forth in this Section that BPA cannot otherwise timely recover its costs or that the change is necessary to effectively comply with a court ruling:

-1) The methodology used to determine CHWMs and RHWMs as defined in sections 4.1 and 4.2, except in those instances the TRM specifically provides for in sections 4.1 and 4.2.

-2) The basic Tier 1 Rate design described in section 5, consisting of the concept of three Tier 1 Cost Allocator (TOCA) Customer Charges (Composite, Slice, and Non-Slice); the development of a Load-Shaping Charge for customers purchasing Block or Load-Following products; and Demand Charge Billing Determinants, which include a Contract Demand Quantity, as set forth in section 5.3.
+2) The basic Tier 1 Rate design described in Section 5, consisting of the concept of three Tier 1 Cost Allocator (TOCA) customer Charges (Composite, Slice, and Non-Slice); the development of a Load-Shaping Charge for customers purchasing Block or Load-Following products; and Demand Charge Billing Determinants, which include a Contract Demand Quantity, as set forth in Section 5.3.

-3) The establishment of Tier 2 Rates, as set forth in section 6, that reflect the costs of resource acquisitions and purchases BPA must make to serve Above-RHWM Load.
+3) The establishment of Tier 2 Rates, as set forth in Chapter 6, that reflect the costs of resource acquisitions and purchases BPA must make to serve Above-RHWM Load.

-4) Cost allocation principles set forth in section 2.1.
+4) Cost allocation principles set forth in Section 2.1.

-12.5 Actions Not Considered to be a Revision to the TRM
+9.1.4: Actions Not Considered to be a Revision to the TRM